group6tech/diva-docs/app/v2/articles/set-notifications-for-user.md

 ---
-title: Set the notifications you receive
+title: Set the notifications for a user
 category: admin
 topic: fusion
 sortOrder: 1000
 ---

-You can decide whether you want to receive:
+You can decide whether another administrator receives:

 <ul>